nostrband/nostrlogin.org/README.md

 Check out the examples for the client and the server.
 TBD

+## How to authenticate using Nostr DMs?

+For some apps it might be too hard to arrange a continuous access to Nostr keys for users.
+For instance, if you're building a native app, you'd either have to implement *Nostr Connect*, which might be quite complex, or you would just ask users for their private key and learn how to handle it safely (hint: don't do that!).

+In this case you could use [Nostr encrypted direct messages](https://github.com/nostr-protocol/nips/blob/master/04.md) for authentication.

+Ask users for their public key (usually in the [`npub`](https://github.com/nostr-protocol/nips/blob/master/19.md) form), then send them a Nostr DM with a one-time code.
+Users could use any Nostr app that supports DMs to read the one-time code.
+If they enter the correct code back into your app, you can be sure they have access to the keys for the provided public key.

+Your implementation would probably involve a database table of public keys and the matching one-time codes, with codes expiring after several minutes.
+You will also need to generate Nostr keys for your app, store them on your server and use them to sign and encrypt the DMs with one-time codes.
+You'll also need to learn to talk to relays, and to discover relays that the target user is reading from...

+This is not a trivial option, but sometimes there's just no better way.

 ## What about the libraries?

 First, we recommend you to try [`nostr-login`](https://github.com/nostrband/nostr-login) as the `window.nostr` provider.
 Just add `https://www.unpkg.com/nostr-login@latest/dist/unpkg.js` script into your html page and get a powerful UI for various Nostr key access methods (extensions, Nostr Connect, read-only), account switching, etc. Another option is [`window.nostr.js`](https://github.com/fiatjaf/window.nostr.js).